DEFRA/ffc-development-guide/guides/secrets-management.md

 # Secrets Management
 ## Setting up a new FFC git repository
-The [guide for creating FFC git repositories](source-code.md) contains details for configuring new repos to work with the client-side `detect-secrets` tool.
+The [standards for creating FFC git repositories](../standards/source-code.md) contains details for configuring new repos to work with the client-side `detect-secrets` tool.

 ## Dealing with false positives